cherche/Cordial/README.md

   // template will be selected
   templates: ['Hello', 'Hey', 'Hi', 'Greetings'],

-  // This is a string of characters from which a random
+  // This is an array of strings from which a random
-  // character will be selected and appended to the template
+  // string will be selected and appended to the template
   // This is optional
-  post: '.?!',
+  trails: '.?!'.split(''),

   // This is how Cordial will use the pattern to match an input
   type: 'startsWith'
-}
+}]
 ```

 ### Template Reduction